ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 ### Pretty Good Privacy (PGP)

-- A popular program used to **encrypt and decrypt** email over the Internet, as well as **authenticate messages with digital signattures and encrypted stored files**
+- A popular program used to **encrypt and decrypt** email over the Internet, as well as **authenticate messages with digital signatures and encrypted stored files**
 - Previously available as freeware and now only available as a low-cost commercial version
 - Developed by `Philip R. Zimmermann` in 1991
 - Has become a de facto standard for email security